Nexfinity/CakeyBot-Wiki/auto-responder.md

 # Flags

-> Note: Only a single auto responder will ever trigger on a given message, even if the meet meets the requirements of multiple auto responders.
+> Note: Only a single auto responder will ever trigger on a given message, even if the message meets the requirements of multiple auto responders.
 This selection is prioritized by the lowest ID of any matching responders.
 {.is-info}

 * Exact Match